Danube

-The Danube's longest headstream Breg rises in Furtwangen im Schwarzwald, while the river carries its name from its source confluence in Donaueschingen onwards.
+The Danube's longest headstream, the Breg, rises in Furtwangen im Schwarzwald, while the river carries its name from its source confluence in the palace park in Donaueschingen onwards.
 Since ancient times, the Danube has been a traditional trade route in Europe.
 Today, 2415 km of its total length are navigable.
 The Danube is linked to the North Sea via the Rhine–Main–Danube Canal, connecting the Danube at Kelheim with the Main at Bamberg.
 The river is also an important source of hydropower and drinking water.

-The Danube river basin is home to fish species such as pike, zander, huchen, Wels catfish, burbot and tench.
-It is also home to a large diversity of carp and sturgeon, as well as salmon and trout.
+The Danube river basin is home to such fish species as pike, zander, huchen, Wels catfish, burbot and tench.
+It is also home to numerous diverse carp and sturgeon, as well as salmon and trout.
 A few species of euryhaline fish, such as European seabass, mullet, and eel, inhabit the Danube Delta and the lower portion of the river.

 Names and etymology

-Other names

-Today the river carries its name from its source confluence in Donaueschingen onwards.
-Its longest headstream Breg rises in Furtwangen im Schwarzwald.
+Today the river carries its name from its source confluence in Donaueschingen, Germany, to its discharge into the Black Sea via the Danube Delta in Romania and Ukraine.